chrisnoonan98675/site/_drafts/create-a-custom-report.markdown

 ### Custom HTML templates

-Any (AngularJS) formatted HTML snippet can be used as render template.
-Templates have to be located in a folder `<XLTESTVIEW_HOME>/ext/web/reports/<reportType>.html`. `reportType` matches the report type property defined in the report definition.
+Any AngularJS-formatted HTML snippet can be used as a render template.
+Templates must be located in `<XLTESTVIEW_HOME>/ext/web/reports/<reportType>.html`. `reportType` matches the report type property defined in the report definition.

-To show a report in a tile on a dashboard, a similar approach is used, only the report template is named `<XLTESTVIEW_HOME>/ext/web/reports/tiles/<reportType>.html`.
+To show a report in a tile on a dashboard, a similar approach is used, but the report template is named `<XLTESTVIEW_HOME>/ext/web/reports/tiles/<reportType>.html`.

 A report template has the following properties: